 The oxygen sensors (Lambda probes) perform the control of exhaust gases and are one of the most important parts of petrol engine.
 The modern BMW engines use 2, 3 or 4 oxygen sensors.

 4 cylinder engines: wide-band oxygen sensor for each bank (for example, N43 for 5 series) or one wide-band probe for all cylinders (for example, N43; 1/3 series) and a control probe (narrow-band), common for both banks (for example: all N43 series engines) or two control probes (N46 series engine).

-6 cylinder engines: each bank has a wide-band oxygen sensors and also each banks has a control (narrow-band) sensor.
+6 cylinder engines: each bank has a wide-band oxygen sensor and also each bank has a control (narrow-band) sensor.

 Wide-band Lambda probes are placed on the beginning of exhaust system, before CO catalytic converters.

 Control Lambda probes are placed after CO catalytic converters.

 The exhaust system of N43 series (4 cylinders; 1st/3rd series) engine (with one wide-band probe, one CO catalytic converter and one control probe).

 The exhaust system of N46 series (4 cylinder) engine and placement of probes.

 The exhaust system of N52/N53 series (6 cylinder) engine and placement of probes.

-It is interesting, that technical documentation of BMW “keeps silent” regarding algorithms of probe management.
-Regarding less complicated (technically) issues, for example, system of cooling there are block diagrams, also description of some systems (for example,electrical water pump), but electronic control systems are not described.
-Obviously, BMW believes, that self-diagnostic system can handle diagnostic of probes.
+Technical documentation of BMW “keeps silent” regarding algorithms of probe management.
+Regarding less complicated (technically) issues, for example, a system of cooling there are block diagrams, also a description of some systems (for example, electric water pump), but electronic control systems are not described.
+Obviously, BMW believes self-diagnostic system can handle diagnostic of probes.
 Unfortunately, the system is not reliable enough – the practice shows that.
 In more than half from cases, when there are suspicions regarding problems of exhaust gas mixture control, there are no error messages regarding probes or, if they are, they are quite inadequate.
 Usual solution – change of all probes.
 Four probes costs more than EUR 300, and in my opinion, replacement of elements, before their performance is evaluated, is not the mark of professionalism.

-Accordingly – material, mentioned below, can have derogation from real situation (even more – nuances or performance algorithms can differ also from software release).
+Accordingly – material, mentioned below, can have derogation from real situation (even more – some nuances or functional algorithms can differ also from software release).